doctorfree/RoonCommandLine/README.md

 ## Usage

-The "roon" shell script is installed on any system that you want to utilize for command line control of Roon.
-It must be on a system that is able to SSH to the system on which the Python Roon API scripts are installed.

-Note, the first time you execute the roon shell script you may have to enable the Python Roon API extension by clicking "Settings" -> "Extensions" -> "Enable" in a Roon Remote client window.
+**Note:** The first time you execute the `roon` command you may have to enable the Python Roon API extension by clicking "Settings" -> "Extensions" -> "Enable" in a Roon Remote client window.
+On most systems this will not be necessary as this was performed during initial installation.

 The Python Roon API scripts must be installed on a system that is on the same local network as the Roon Core.
-The "roon" shell script is the primary user interface.
-It accepts a wide variety of arguments and sends a command to the Python Roon API system via SSH.
+The `roon` shell script is the primary user interface.
+It accepts a wide variety of arguments and sends a command to the Python Roon API system which then communicates with the Roon Core.

+If no arguments are provided to the `roon` command then an interactive dialog is presented from which the user can select commands and queries.

 Here is the current output of "roon -u" which displays a usage message.